Frequently Asked Questions

 No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance.

-For example, if enrollment at a school is 50% women, the school should provide 50% of spots on teams to women athletes.
-If the number of missing spots on teams is large enough that a new team could be created, then the school is not in compliance with this part of Title IX.
+If the number of missing roster spots is large enough that a new team could be formed, then the school is not in compliance with this test of equal opportunity.

-- Schools can show a continuing record of improvement in providing opportunities for women to participate in athletics.
+ii.
+Continuous improvement: Schools can show a record of continuing improvement in providing more opportunities for girls and women to participate in sports.

 Not necessarily – and we strongly discourage this approach.
 Research has shown that when men’s teams are cut, the funds are most often diverted to support men’s basketball and football, rather than to support women’s sports.
 Also, according to the U.S. Government Accountability Office, of 948 colleges that added women’s teams, 72% of them did so without cutting men’s teams.